bmjames512/JHU-DSToolkit/README.md

 # JHU-DSToolkit
-Repository used for the Data Scientists Toolkit exercise
+Repository used for the Data Scientists Toolkit exercise.
+This is based off the MOOC found on CourseRA